marcosgabarda/secret-santa-cli/README.md

 ## Environment variables

 Some environment variables have to be set in order to use Mailgun API.
-YOu can also create a local `.env` file with the variables.
+You can also create a local `.env` file with the variables.

 ```
 # Mailgun configuration